SemWES/docs-and-training/workflow_creation/utilities_auto_gui.md

 Parameter Extraction for CloudiFacturing Generic User Input asynchronous Web Application
 ===

 Web applications used for printing typically rely on end user input.
 In order to prevent malicious parameter inputs, workflow providers have to specify valid parameter ranges for inputs.
 A suitable way to allow for parameter configuration are spreadsheet files.
-For this purpose, this repository provides the _GenericGUIApplication_ GUI web application in _code\_examples/Python/app\_generic\gui_.
+For this purpose, this repository provides the _GenericGUIApplication_ GUI web application in _code\_examples/Python/app\_generic\_gui_.
 It allows for interactive parameter specification.
 When the application runs, it initially constructs appropriate GUI elements for the specified parameters.
 These GUI elements are incorporated into a web page, which will be presented to the user.
-The remainder of this document describes the requirement, configuration and deployment of the application.
+The remainder of this document describes the requirements, configuration and deployment of the application.

 1 Requirements
 ---